wenlng/gonacli/README.md

 ## Compilation Of Windows OS Environment
-<p> In the Windows OS environment, you need to install the "gcc/g++" compiler support required by Go CGO, download the MinGW installation, configure the PATH environment variable of "MinGW/bin", and execute "gcc" normally on the command line.</p>
+In the Windows OS environment, you need to install the `gcc/g++` compiler support required by Go CGO, download the `MinGW` installation, configure the `PATH` environment variable of `MinGW/bin`, and execute `gcc` normally on the command line.

 ``` shell
 $ gcc -v
 ```

-<p>When compiling Node Addon in the Windows OS environment, you also need to install the build tool that node-gyp and depends on.</p>
+When compiling Node Addon in the Windows OS environment, you also need to install the build tool that `node-gyp` and depends on.

 ``` shell
 $ npm install --global node-gyp